 A great way to keep motivated and socialise while keeping up a running hobby is to hit the tarmac with a group.
+It's also a safer way to navigate busy roads and longer runs that might see you running in the dark.
 If you're not familiar with the city or suburban roads, you can easily find running buddies using websites like Runners' World or the magazine's Twitter account.
 Joburg has a number of running clubs who host weekly time trials (usually 5km to 8km runs) for which you don't need to be a member to join in.

 The Pirates Sports Club

 The Tuesday evening time trial (5-8km) leaves from the Pirates bowling club car park opposite the entrance at 17:45.

 25 Braeside St, Greenside, tel. +27 11 646 5025, piratesclub.co.za